-Eoin O’Duffy was born in Ulster, near Castleblaney in county Monaghan.
+Eoin O’Duffy was born in Ulster, near Castleblaney in County Monaghan.
 Trained initially as an engineer he later became an auctioneer.
-He became interested in Irish politics and joined Sinn Féin, later becoming a member of the IRA.
+He became interested in Irish politics and joined Sinn Féin, later becoming a member of the Irish Republican Army (IRA).

 During the War of Independence, O’ Duffy commanded the Monaghan Brigade and in February 1920 he successfully captured the RIC barracks at Ballytrain taking from it weapons and explosives.
-Also present at this victory were Ernie O’ Malley who went on to organise flying columns and the socialist guerrilla fighter Peadar O’ Donnell.
+Also present at this victory was Ernie O’ Malley who went on to organize flying columns and the socialist guerrilla fighter Peadar O’ Donnell.

-As commander of the 2nd Northern Division of the IRA he saw action in Belfast when defending Catholic ghettoes from attacks by Protestant pogramists.
+As commander of the 2nd Northern Division of the IRA, he saw action in Belfast when defending Catholic ghettoes from attacks by Protestant pogromists.
 He was also to lead the Free State forces into Limerick city.